avinash1606/social-media/README.md

 7. **Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to view the app.**

 ## Firebase Deployment
 The Social-Media React App is also deployed on Firebase.
-You can access the live version of the app at the following URL: [PostShare App](https://example.com)
+You can access the live version of the app at the following URL: social-media-a11b8.web.app

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps: